csi-greifflab/Absolut/README.md

 # Absolut!
-Unconstrained lattice antibody-antigen bindings generator
+Unconstrained lattice antibody-antigen bindings generator - One tool to simulate them all!

 **Absolut!**